Mary Peltola: Bethel City Council elections

-Note: This election was to fill four seats with two-year terms and two seats with one-year terms.
+Note: The election was to fill four seats with two-year terms and two seats with one-year terms.
 Candidates were given the choice of which seat to fill on the basis of their vote count, with the highest vote count given first preference to decide which length of a term they wanted to fill.
-Mary Sattler (Mary Peltola), Richard D. Robb, Gene Peltola Jr., and Mark Springer filled two-year terms while Joseph A. Klejka and Kent Harding filled one-year terms.
+Mary Sattler (Peltola), Richard D. Robb, Gene Peltola Jr., and Mark Springer filled two-year terms while Joseph A. Klejka and Kent Harding filled one-year terms.